Louisiana auditor: $5M spent on sexual harassment lawsuits

 - Trump lawyer forced to reveal another client: Sean Hannity VIEW

-Purpera’s office says executive branch agencies reported 311 internal complaints involving sexual harassment from 2013 through 2017.
-Auditors warned harassment could be under-reported, however.
+Beyond the lawsuits, Purpera’s office said executive branch agencies reported 311 internal complaints involving sexual harassment from 2013 through 2017.
+The attorney general’s office told auditors that it doesn’t track such complaints, and LSU only provided limited information.

+Auditors also warned harassment could be under-reported, however, since employees who responded to an auditor’s office survey and said they had experienced harassment overwhelmingly said they didn’t report it.

+The audit noted that Louisiana doesn’t have a uniform sexual harassment policy governing its agencies, and only four of the 18 agency policies reviewed by auditors meet the Equal Employment Opportunity Commission’s “minimum criteria for what should be included.”

+“Two agencies’ policies specifically allow the department head to create exceptions to the sexual harassment policy on a case by case basis,” auditors wrote.

+In addition, offices don’t have “consistent processes for examining the background of prospective employees,” the review says.

+Sen. Sharon Hewitt, a Slidell Republican, requested the review from Purpera’s office.
 Lawmakers are considering proposals to enact anti-harassment training and policies across government agencies.
+A Senate committee is scheduled to debate the bills Wednesday.

+Since accusations across the nation spurred by the #MeToo movement unseated people in positions of power, several high-profile Louisiana officials have been accused of sexual harassment.

+Most recently, Louisiana agreed to pay $85,000 to settle claims that former Gov. John Bel Edwards aide Johnny Anderson sexually harassed a woman when they worked together in the governor’s office.
+Anderson left his position but denies wrongdoing.